TheArcticGiraffe/Kay-s-Campaign-Wiki/Kay's Campaign Wiki/_Inbox/_Scribbler.md

 - Name Ideas for Khas’ dads’ shops.
 	- Sword and Scroll
-	- A Lootle Bit of Eve
+	- A Lootle Bit of Everything